Saving Tools

 1. checkout the relevant commit with git checkout xyz where xyz is the value stored

-2. apply the patch git apply patch, where the string stored in the gitpatch field needs to be written to the file patch.
+2. (optional) apply the patch git apply patch, where the string stored in the gitpatch field needs to be written to the file patch.

 Keywords